Lameck-22/safari-connect-end-to-end-analytics/README.md

 4. Enter your PostgreSQL username and password
 5. Select your views from the table list - use your v_ views, not raw tables
 6. Click Load → your data is ready to visualise

+- After connecting the views, I created visualizations to help answer the key questions asked by the CEO.

+## Business insights and recommendations